silvasamuel/file-system-simulator/README.md

 • DirUp : changes the current directory to its parent

 • Pwd : prints the complete path of the current directory

+• Ls : prints all the content of the current directory